masc-ucsc/hif/README.md

 #### How do you encode the tool and version?

-The `tool` name should be a full URL should be used with the potential dialect targetted.
+The `tool` name should be a full URL should be used with the potential dialect targeted.
 The version is any string that the tool will use, but a semantic versioning is a logical string.

 ```